-This report is organized as follows.
+The report is organized as follows.
 The remainder of Section 1 provides background information on the Hanford 200 West Area and the 200-UP-1 OU.
 Section 2 provides information on the distribution and extent of the iodine-129 plume.
 Section 3 describes the components considered in the conceptual model for iodine-129 including the waste disposal history for 200-UP-1 OU, hydrogeological features affecting iodine-129 distribution and movement, and the biogeochemical processes affecting fate and transport of iodine-129.
+Section 3 includes simulation results from an updated flow and I-129 transport model for the 200-UP-1 OU.
 Implementation of hydraulic containment as the interim remedy for iodine-129 is described in Section 4, along with brief descriptions of alternative iodine-129 remedy technologies that are being considered.
+Appendix A contains the EPA's checklist for groundwater TI evaluation.